Important information to consider before submitting your Clinical Case:

 This pertains to relationships with pharmaceutical companies, biomedical device manufacturers, or other corporations whose products or services are related to the subject matter of the article.
 Such relationships include, but are not limited to, employment by an industrial concern, ownership of stock, membership on a standing advisory council or committee, being on the board of directors, or being publicly associated with the company or its products.
 Other areas of real or perceived conflict of interest could include receiving honoraria or consulting fees or receiving grants or funds from such corporations or individuals representing such corporations.

-By certifying that you have read these Submission rules, you also confirm having received the prior approval from the co-authors to provide their data to the ESC.
-You have personal data, which is, according the Law on data processing and Civil Liberties 78-17 of 6 January 1978 modified, registered with the European Society of Cardiology (ESC).
+By certifying that you have read these Submission Terms and Conditions, you also confirm having received the prior approval from the co-authors to provide their data to the ESC.

 European Society of Cardiology